ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Discussion

 We have presented \methodname as the first method that uses LLM priors to produce a library of programmatic 3D shape abstractions that \emph{generalize} over shape collections, expose \emph{interpretable} parameters, and maintain \emph{plausible} outputs under manipulation.
 We make use of two forms of complementary design intent, a seed set of example shapes and descriptions of functions to include in the library, to create shape programs that are compact and semantically well-aligned, supporting downstream applications like reconstruction, editing, and generation.
-Looking forward, this framing unlocks a number of exciting future opportunities.
-For instance, one could extend beyond single-category libraries toward a more general `meta-category' framing, where a shared function library supports a diverse, but related set of categories.
-Another promising direction might use the LLM as a hypothesis generator for function descriptions, which would then need to be validated, perhaps by including the user `in-the-loop'.
-Finally, continued iteration on structured detailization modules would be important to improve the coupling between high-level structure and geometric output.
-If this can be achieved while explicitly disentangling `style', it would help bring us closer towards fully automatic, high-quality procedural model creation.